raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 --- task ---

-Can you update your main.py file to capture images or SenseHAT data in real-time?
+Update your main.py file to capture images or SenseHAT data in real-time

 --- /task ---